A Christmas cake has always been an essential part of my family’s Christmas fare.

 Dorothy says the recipe was given to her by Janice Smith, a former Rockhampton resident, whom I also knew.
 Great recipes are always shared around!
 Dorothy’s recipe is for a rich, dark, boiled fruit cake, which uses mixed fruit.
 It’s not only suitable as a Christmas cake.
 Dorothy says, “I’ve used this recipe to make birthday cakes, a wedding cake, anniversary cakes and Christmas cakes.”

-Here’s why Dorothy’s recipe is my favourite for a Christmas cake:
+Here are the reasons why Dorothy’s recipe is my favourite for a Christmas cake:

 - it is simple and easy to follow